 - November 25-27, 2019: Cross-fertilization through specialized technical sessions under each of the three SSATP pillars (regional integration, urban mobility and road safety);

 - November 28, 2019: Lessons from the implementation of DP3 and discussions on the Concept Note of the Fourth Development Plan (DP4);

 - November 29, 2019: General Assembly to approve the way forward regarding the finalization of DP4 and welcoming new members.

 The General Assembly is the main official meeting of the AGM.
-On this day, SSATP will be hosting several flagship events around the road safety pillar.
-After the opening ceremony - which will be inaugurated by Zimbabwe’s Minister of Transport together with a representative from the World Bank, the European Commission, and the AUC and UNECA’s representative on the SSATP Executive Committee - there will be an awards ceremony to recognize the winners of the African Road Safety Observatory’s #Roads4Life Storytelling Contest.
-This will be immediately followed by a high-level panel that will set the stage for actions countries should undertake to ensure progress towards a sustainable post-2020 road safety agenda in Africa.
-At this event, two new SSATP member countries are expected to be confirmed if approved by the delegates.
+On this day, SSATP hosted several flagship events around the road safety pillar.
+After the opening ceremony - which was inaugurated by Zimbabwe’s Minister of Transport together with a representative from the World Bank, the European Commission, and the AUC and UNECA’s representative on the SSATP Executive Committee - there was an awards ceremony to recognize the winners of the African Road Safety Observatory’s #Roads4Life Storytelling Contest.
+This was immediately followed by a high-level panel that set the stage for actions countries should undertake to ensure progress towards a sustainable post-2020 road safety agenda in Africa.
+At this event, delegates confirmed the Republic of Djibouti as the 42nd SSATP member country.

-The AGM will convene approximately 230 participants, including experts and high-level officials from the donor community, international and continental organizations, and the ministries of transport of 36 SSATP member countries.
+The AGM convened approximately 230 participants, including experts and high-level officials from the donor community, international and continental organizations, and the ministries of transport of 36 SSATP member countries.

-The annual meeting will not only provide a useful platform to discuss the continental progress achieved thus far, and advocate for needed reforms, but also serve as a forum for sharing knowledge, lessons learned, and experiences that can help advance the continent’s transport agenda going forward.
+The annual meeting not only provided a useful platform to discuss the continental progress achieved thus far, and advocate for needed reforms, but also served as a forum for sharing knowledge, lessons learned, and experiences that can help advance the continent’s transport agenda going forward.